Anthology of Rural Life

 Centre alignment Centre for Heritage, Culture & Society

-The Anthology of Rural Life (A.R.L) is a collaborative research project that uses photography to blend visual data with social, cultural, and ethnographic analysis.
+The Anthology of Rural Life (A.R.L) is a collaborative research project that uses photography to blend visual data with social and cultural analysis.

 Through engagement with both individuals and social groups the project records and reflects elements of shifting European economic, social and cultural climates within diverse rural contexts.